275-251-Great Vocals

 Writer/Composer: Stevie Nicks (1975)

-This British / American Rock group’s second entry on our ranking is a great one, vocally and musically.
+This British / American Rock group’s 2nd entry on our ranking is a great one, vocally and musically.
 The song seems to be about being one with nature, or about “The Maker of Birds.”
 But Stevie’s early career ideas make it seem to be drenched in folklore.
-It’s an over-the-top vocal performance celebrating her genius and musical prowess as a Rock artist.
-She really nails it with the warm, husky vibrato in her delivery, giving us power and vulnerability at the same time.
-A now legendary singer in Rock / Blues / Folk and Pop, one music writer says she possessed a “beautifully honeyed voice”…Unique and Rapturous!
+It’s an over-the-top vocal performance celebrating her iridescent genius and musical prowess as a Rock artist.
+Their first 2 albums sold over 50 million units, making Rumours on of the best selling albums of all time.
+Stevie really nails it with the warm, husky vibrato in her delivery, giving us power and vulnerability at the same time.
+Now a legendary singer in Rock / Blues / Folk and Pop, one music writer says she possessed a “beautifully honeyed voice.”…Unique and Rapturous!

 https://youtu.be/0xGPi-Al3zQ?si=pAvEZISRJCIuo7Nk